mymoid/mymoid-js/packages/api/README.md

 ### Raise an issue

-To provide feedback or report a bug, please [raise an issue on our issue tracker]().
+To provide feedback or report a bug, please raise an issue on our [issue tracker]().
+We value your input!